top of page

 16 SEPTEMBER - TRAVEL DAY

-henceforth be referred to as Selby).
+I drove from Perth to North Berwick to meet Steven (who will henceforth be referred to as Selby).
 We then headed across to Glasgow to meet John McBride, the third and final member of our Audio Crew, who mainly looked after patch and assisted in rigging.
 From Glasgow, we then headed south to Liz Hobbs Group Headquarters in Newark near Nottingham.
 We headed out for an lovely Chinese meal then stayed the night in a hotel in Newark on the Thursday evening.

 17th September - Travel/Rig Day